int2001/RF100-Firmware/README.md

 ### Functional upgrades

+* Printout Debug Information for HotEnd (Thermistor) on M109
+* Printout last reading of Thermistor before System halts on "MAX_TEMP_REACHED" (Nice for debugging the Thermistor)
+* Added "Load Filmament // Unload Filmament // Feed Filmament" to Prepare-Menu
 * The standard print bed does not make full use of the available build space, there is at least 3 cm more available in the Y dimension.
 This makes quite a big difference!
 To use the original print bed without modification, width is changed to 110mm, depth to 110mm, height to 110mm.
 * Automatic bed leveling.
 Possibly a sensor like the LJC18A3 might work (to be investigated).
 * Wireless printing https://github.com/probonopd/WirelessPrinting